Fashion Recruitment Agencies Directory

 Sectors within the Fashion Industry

 UK Fashion is a significant industry in the country's make-up and directly contributes around £26 billion to the national economy.
 Indirectly however, it also has a further economic impact of £20 billion through the encouraged spending of fields such as manufacturing, supply and wholesale.
 This value is supported by nearly 800K employees, with Retail jobs being responsible for the majority of this contribution.
 Marketing, Media and Fashion Education also generate significant income.

 Additionally, Tourism is a further beneficiary of a strong Fashion Sector that has seen London become one of the leading style capitals of the world.
 This 'brand' or 'image' leads to an influx of tourists every year who are attracted to events such as London Fashion Week and famous shopping destinations including Oxford Street, Covent Garden and Savile Row.

 Different job roles and salaries in the Fashion Industry

-The vast majority of jobs in the fashion industry are based in London, and salaries there also tend to be higher than in other regions of the UK.
-Common positions listed by recruitment agencies are Textile designer, Fashion Designer, and Administrative Officer.
-For most junior positions, especially those in retail, salaries start at about £15K.
-Those with extensive experience in the industry can expect to earn about £30K.
-Most, however, earn salaries in the £20-£25K range.
-Arcadia Group and H&M are two of the fastest-growing employers in the industry, and both have been expanding their workforces significantly in recent months.
+The vast majority of jobs in the fashion industry are based in London, and salaries here also tend to be higher than in other regions of the UK.
+Common positions can range from Textile Designer to Administrative Officer.
+For most junior positions, especially those in Retail, salaries start at about £16K, however more experienced and skilled professionals who have established themselves in the industry can potentially earn more than £80K.
+These salaries will typically be reserved for staff such as Creative Directors, Art Directors and Senior Buyers.
+Most, however, will earn salaries of between £20K-£30K.